Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation: Introduction

-The above discussion reveals a conflict between achieving \textbf{fast convergence} and \textbf{efficient communication} in collaborative SLAM.
-In this work, we ask the natural question: \emph{can we achieve both at the same time?} Or to take a step back: \emph{can we trade off one performance metric for the other with provable guarantees?} We present results towards answering these questions in the affirmative.
-Specifically, we develop fast and communication-efficient methods for solving the rotation averaging and translation recovery problems that arise from distributed SLAM, camera network localization, and structure-from-motion (SfM) applications, which in practice converge to high-precision solutions in a few iterations.
-Our approach is based on theoretical relations between the Hessians of the optimization problems and the Laplacians of the underlying graphs.
-We leverage these theoretical insights to develop a fast collaborative optimization method in which each iteration computes an {approximate second-order} update by solving a {Laplacian system} of the form $Lx = b$.
-Importantly, during communication, robots use \emph{spectral sparsification} \cite{Batson2013SpectralSurvey} to sparsify the dense matrices to be transmitted with provable guarantees.
-By varying the degree of sparsification, our method thus provides a principled way for trading off accuracy with communication efficiency.
+{To address the aforementioned technical gaps, this work presents results towards collaborative optimization that achieves both \emph{fast convergence} and \emph{efficient communication}.} {Specifically, we develop new algorithms for solving multi-robot rotation averaging and translation estimation.
+These problems are fundamental and have applications ranging from initialization for pose graph SLAM \cite{Carlone2015Initialization}, structure-from-motion (SfM) \cite{Zhu18DistMotionAverage}, and camera network localization \cite{Tron2014CameraNetwork}.} {Our approach is based on a server-client architecture (\cref{fig:example:communication_architecture}), in which multiple robots (clients) coordinate with a server to collaboratively solve the optimization problem leveraging local computation.} {The crux of our method lies in exploiting theoretical relations between the Hessians of the optimization problems and the Laplacians of the underlying graphs.} We leverage these theoretical insights to develop a fast collaborative optimization method in which each iteration computes an \emph{approximate second-order} update by replacing the Hessian with a \emph{constant} Laplacian matrix, which improves efficiency in both computation and communication.
+Furthermore, during communication, robots use \emph{spectral sparsification} \cite{Batson2013SpectralSurvey,Spielman2011Sampling} to sparsify {intermediate dense matrices resulted from elimination of its internal variables}. {\cref{fig:example:original_graph,fig:example:reduced_graph_dense,fig:example:reduced_graph_sparse} show a high-level illustration of our approach.} By varying the degree of sparsification, our method thus provides a principled way for trading off accuracy with communication efficiency.
+The theoretical properties of spectral sparsification allow us to perform rigorous convergence analysis, and establish \emph{linear} rates of convergence for our methods. {Lastly, we also present an extension to \emph{outlier-robust} estimation by combining our approach with graduated non-convexity (GNC) \cite{Yang2020Gnc,Black1996Gnc}.}

-Furthermore, the theoretical properties of spectral sparsification allow us to perform rigorous convergence analysis, and establish a \emph{linear} rate of convergence for the proposed methods.
-We demonstrate the superior speed and communication efficiency of our methods on large-scale benchmark datasets.
-In addition, we show that our collaborative rotation averaging and translation recovery solvers produce solutions that closely approximate optimal solutions of the full PGO problem.
-Together, the empirical results and theoretical guarantees make our approach an appealing choice to implement in real-world multi-robot SLAM systems.
-Although this work is primarily motivated by collaborative SLAM applications, we believe our results on rotation averaging could be of independent interest to the computer vision community, where rotation averaging plays an important role in applications such as distributed camera networks \cite{Tron2014CameraNetwork} and large-scale SfM \cite{Moulon2013Averaging,Zhu18DistMotionAverage}.